ansys/pysystem-coupling/README.rst

 Overview
 --------
-The PySystemCoupling project provides Pythonic access to Ansys System Coupling.
-Although the System Coupling product itself exposes a Python-based scripting and command line interface, this is embedded in the product and is based on a specific version of Python.
-PySystemCoupling, in contrast, enables seamless use of System Coupling within the Python ecosystem, providing:
+PySystemCoupling provides Pythonic access to Ansys System Coupling.
+Although this Ansys product exposes its own Python-based scripting and command line interface, it is embedded and based on a specific version of Python.
+In contrast, PySystemCoupling enables seamless use of System Coupling within the Python ecosystem, providing additional capabilities, including:

-* Ability to launch System Coupling using a local Ansys installation.
+* Ability to launch System Coupling using a local Ansys installation
-* Access to APIs to set up and solve coupled analyses.
+* Access to APIs to set up and solve coupled analyses
-* Full access to the System Coupling data model via a convenient and Pythonic interface.
+* Full access to the System Coupling data model via a convenient and Pythonic interface

 Installation
 ------------
-Install PySystemCoupling with:
+Install PySystemCoupling with with command:

 .. code::

    pip install ansys-systemcoupling-core

-Alternatively, clone and install in development mode as follows:
+Alternatively, clone and install PySystemCoupling in *development mode* with this code:

 .. code::